IN CIRCLES

 Sowle's interpretation threads discernable stories and puts Gertrude Stein and

 her partner Alice B. Toklas into the spotlight.
-Based on Stein's A Circular
+Based on Stein's A

-in a war), an adoption of a child, several love stories, and the daily-ness of
+war), an adoption of a child, several love stories, and the daily-ness of

 everyday, including eating, arguing, chopping wood, and even blowing one's nose.